Tim O’Brien Homes wins 2018 Housing Innovation Award

 For students interested in the TOH apprenticeship program, or for builders interested in starting such a program, contact Ryan Hillgartner at RHillgartner@tobhomes.com.

-The DOE Zero Energy Ready Home, represents a whole new level of home performance, with rigorous requirements that ensure outstanding levels of energy savings, comfort, health and durability.
-Find additional information about the Innovation Awards and the ZERH program by clicking here.
+The DOE Zero Energy Ready Homes represents a whole new level of home performance, with rigorous requirements that ensure outstanding levels of energy savings, comfort, health and durability.

 About the Housing Innovation Award